 In YOUth & I, intersex youth tell their own stories, how they want to and in their own way.
-YOUth & I is an Australian publication created and edited by Steph Lum, and kindly supported by the ACT Capital of Equality grants program.
+YOUth & I is an Australian publication created and edited by Steph Lum, and auspiced by IHRA, Issue 1 is kindly supported by the ACT Capital of Equality grants program.
 You can download a copy of YOUth & I for free.

 On 7 July 2019, we put out a call for submissions to create an Australian-first intersex youth publication – YOUth&I. We sought to create a safe space for young intersex people to share their stories in their own words and not be taken out of context or rewritten by endosex (non-intersex) people.
 A space for intersex voices to be heard in their own right.
 A chance to educate the people we live with and to connect with others including those who, even if they don’t know the word intersex, might recognise some of these stories and experiences within themselves…